Skip to content

 11. Beat Saber

-It was a hit when it released in 2018 and since then it's gone from strength-to-strength, now offering a bunch of paid DLC music packs that include hits from massive artists, such as Queen, Billie Eilish, Lizzo, The Weeknd, Green Day, Lady Gaga, Fall Out Boy and many more.
+Beat Saber was a hit when it was released in 2018, and since then, it's gone from strength to strength.
+It now offers a bunch of paid DLC music packs that include hits from massive artists, such as Queen, Billie Eilish, Lizzo, The Weeknd, Green Day, Lady Gaga, Fall Out Boy, and many more.

 Read more: Beat Saber Review / Queen Music Pack DLC: A Must-Have For Beat Saber Fans